 Fixing your basement waterproofing problems isn’t always easy.
 However, there are a number of basement solutions you can use for better waterproofing options.

-If you tend to have water that accumulates around the edges of the basement, you may want to consider an interior drain.
-This drain style creates an opening all around the edge of the basement, allowing water to move out of the basement as easily as possible.
-When you have a specialized interior drain as part of the process, you can ensure the gap doesn’t allow water inside.
+If water accumulates around the edges of your basement, an interior drain may be necessary.
+This type of drain creates an opening around the perimeter of the basement, allowing water to flow out easily.
+Incorporating a specialized interior drain into your waterproofing process will help ensure that no water enters your basement.

 - Other Basement Waterproofing Fixes